-The AHA will strive to further the MTW statutory objective to reduce cost and achieve greater cost effectiveness in federal expenditures by continuing the activities proposed for FY 2022-2023 such as moving to a triennial reexamination and inspection schedule and allowing for the self-certification of assets and continuing activities proposed for FY 2023-2024 such as increasing rents for PBV units at AHA's fiscal year rather than the contract's anniversary date.
+The AHA will strive to further the MTW statutory objective to reduce cost and achieve greater cost effectiveness in federal expenditures by continuing the activities proposed for FY 2022-2023 such as moving to a triennial reexamination and inspection schedule and allowing for the self-certification of assets and continuing activities proposed for FY 2023-2024 such increasing rents for PBV units at AHA's fiscal year rather than the contract's anniversary date.

 The AHA will strive to further the MTW statutory objective to give incentives to families with children whose heads of household are either working, seeking work, or are participating in job training, educational or other programs that assist in obtaining employment and becoming economically self-sufficient by continuing the activities proposed for FY 2022-2023.
 The AHA proposes to use MTW funds flexibly to increase housing choice through acquisition, rehabilitation, and/or development.
-AHA may use MTW funds flexibly to make Faircloth-to-RAD transactions feasible to supplement RAD rents as housing assistance payments; to pay for acquisition, rehabilitation or construction costs or contributing to development costs in another manner; or to increase housing choices for low-income families by using its 120-unit Faircloth-to-RAD authorization to produce additional project-based vouchers.
-The AHA will accept the Faircloth limit as offered by other jurisdictions to expand affordable housing by using these Faircloth limits in a manner similarly to the AHA's limit with Faircloth-to-RAD with additional of MTW funds.

-With the exception of MTW Activity 2022-01 2.b.
-Payment Standards - Fair Market Rents (HCV) which the AHA received HUD approval for, the remaining, approved MTW activities will not apply to VASH, SV, or EHV participants.
+AHA may use MTW funds flexibly to make Restore-Rebuild (formerly known as Faircloth-to-RAD) transactions feasible by supplementing the RAD rents as housing assistance payments or to pay for acquisition, rehabilitation or construction costs or contributing to development costs in another manner.
+The AHA is increasing housing choices for low-income families by using its 120-unit Restore-Rebuild authorization to produce additional project-based vouchers at Independence Plaza.
+The AHA will accept the Faircloth limit as offered by other jurisdictions to expand affordable housing by using these Faircloth limits in a manner similarly to the AHA's limit with Restore-Rebuild with additional MTW funds.
+Effective January 1, 2024, MTW Activity 2022-01 2.b.
+Payment Standards - Fair Market Rents (HCV) was applied to Veteran Affairs Supportive Housing (VASH), Stability Voucher (SV), and Emergency Housing Choice Voucher (EHV) participants.
+On February 19, 2025, the AHA received approval from the Department of Housing and Urban Development (HUD) to apply MTW flexibilities under MTW Activity 2022-15 1.w.
+Alternative Income Inclusions/Exclusions (HCV), MTW Activity 2022-03 3.d.
+Self-Certification of Assets, and MTW Activity 2022-07 5.d.
+Alternative Inspection Schedule to its VASH, EHV, and SV programs.
+In the same letter of approval, the AHA received approval to apply MTW flexibilities under MTW Activity 2022-06 5.a.
+Pre-Qualifying Unit Inspections to its EHV and SV programs (AHA doesn't need MTW approval to apply this activity to the VASH program as it is already allowed under the revised HUD-VASH Operating Requirements).
+After receiving approval from its Board of Commissioners, the AHA plans to implement the approvals received in its February 19, 2025 letter from HUD starting on April 17, 2025.